Biology

 A dissertation embodying the results and analysis of an original experimental investigation is required for Ph.D. candidates.
 Students in the M.S. program may write a thesis based on a research project (Plan I) or, alternatively, may elect to submit a nonresearch project incorporating a review and analysis of one or more topics of current or historical interest in biology (Plan II).

-Each student must also enroll in three seminar courses approved by his or her graduate study committee, and one of the seminars must be outside the student's primary area of specialization.
+Each student must also enroll in three seminar or colloquium courses approved by his or her graduate study committee, and one of the seminars must be outside the student's primary area of specialization.
 Also, each student is required to demonstrate proficiency in teaching by delivering formal course lectures or by conducting instructional laboratories.
 Certificates for advanced training in teaching are also available.

 Examinations